 The Reconciliation Pole also reflects UBC’s ongoing commitment toward education and awareness on the subject, including steps that must be taken to move forward together.
 Notably, the pole faces in the direction of the Indian Residential School History and Dialogue Centre (IRSHDC).

 While the pole symbolizes truth and reconciliation in regards to the history and legacy of the Indian residential school system, the IRSHDC is where education and discussion take place in pursuit of those ideals.

 Another way to look at it is that the Centre will promote the dialogue needed for Indigenous and non-Indigenous Canadians to move ahead together.
-Appropriately enough, one of the pole’s features represents this aim: two distinct boats traveling forward together side by side.
+Appropriately enough, one of the pole’s features represents this aim: 2 distinct boats traveling forward together side by side.